edwardyliu/DataStructures/README.md

-A bunch of data structure implementations via the core language; no external libraries/packages.
+A bunch of data structure implementations via the core language; with no external libraries/packages.<br/>
 A bunch of languages that I picked up along this journey.